pepaslabs/GlitchyTable/README.md

 ## Populating `UITableViewCell` Asynchronously

-Our first attempt at solving this problem is to rewrite `_configureCell(_,atIndexPath)` to grab the data from the model on a background thread, then jump back to the main thread to populate the `UITableViewCell`:
+Our first attempt at solving this problem is to rewrite `_configureCell(_,atIndexPath)` such that it dispatches to a background thread to grab the data from the model, then jumps back to the main thread to populate the `UITableViewCell`:

 ```Swift
 private func _configureCell(cell: GlitchyTableCell, atIndexPath indexPath: NSIndexPath)